 When playing a magic-user I like to combine spells in clever ways.
 D&D 5e has plenty of cool spells.
 So I wondered, what are the best spell combos for D&D 5e?

-But with so many possibilities that’s certainly not the only fun to be had.
-Instead of spending hours poring over lists of spells, I decided to ask you guys.
+If you’re looking for the most extensive list of useful spell combos for D&D 5e on the web, look no further.
+Instead of spending hours poring over lists of spells yourself, I decided to use the wisdom of the crowd and ask you guys.
 And here are the best spell combos you came up with:

 Low level spell combos

 Reduce and Mage hand spell combo